Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Computational Interpretation

-\begin{theorem} For any $\CSC$-model $\CC$ the above definition gives a well-defined $\CSC$-theory $L(\CC).$ Moreover, the model $\CC$ is sound and complete for $L(\CC).$ \end{theorem} \begin{proof} Well-definedness is straightforward and follows by a simple induction argument using the fact that the semantic interpretation $\sem{-}$ defined in \secref{sub:denotational} is always sound.
+\begin{thm} For any $\CSC$-model $\CC$ the above definition gives a well-defined $\CSC$-theory $L(\CC).$ Moreover, the model $\CC$ is sound and complete for $L(\CC).$ \end{thm} \begin{proof} Well-definedness is straightforward and follows by a simple induction argument using the fact that the semantic interpretation $\sem{-}$ defined in \secref{sub:denotational} is always sound.
 Completeness is then immediate by the last condition in Definition~\ref{def:language}. \end{proof}